-After more than 20 shots and two surgeries, I’d given up hope that I’d ever have relief.
-Suffering from endometriosis, I sort of came to terms that pelvic pain was now a part of the norm for me.
+After more than 20 shots and two surgeries, I’d given up hope that I’d ever find relief.
+Suffering from endometriosis, I came to terms with the idea that pelvic pain was now a part of the norm for me.

-That was until I was introduced to pelvic physical therapy.
+That was until my doctor introduced me to pelvic physical therapy.

 I associated physical therapy with sports injuries or rehabilitation after a surgery, and that was about it.

-My doctor brought up pelvic physical therapy and I was referred to a pelvic physical therapist at Novant Health Rehabilitation Center.
+My doctor brought up pelvic physical therapy and referred me to a pelvic physical therapist at Novant Health Rehabilitation Center.

 During my eight appointments, I learned that pelvic physical therapy can help a lot of conditions.